 WATCH THE EVENT RECORDING HERE.

-The 2020 Curatorial Intensive is presented by NETS Victoria in collaboration with the Public Galleries Association of Victoria (PGAV) and supported by the Victorian Government through Creative Victoria.
+This event is part of The 2020 Curatorial Intensive, presented by NETS Victoria in collaboration with the Public Galleries Association of Victoria (PGAV) and supported by the Victorian Government through Creative Victoria.

 Time: 2:30-3:30pm (including 15 minutes of Q&A)

 Registrations close at 5pm on Monday 16 November.

 The Public Galleries Association of Victoria (PGAV) acknowledges the Wurundjeri Woi-Wurrung people of the Kulin Nation as the Traditional Owners of the lands where our office is located, and all Traditional Owners of country throughout Victoria and Australia.
 We recognise Aboriginal and Torres Strait Islander peoples enduring traditions and continuing creative cultures.
 We pay our respect to Elders past, present and emerging.